 A. Weldeyesus, J. Gondzio, Linwei He, M. Gilbert, P. Shepherd, A. Tyas

-Key words: Geometry and topology optimization, Global stability, Semidefinite programming, Interior point methods.
+Key words: Truss structures, Global stability, Semidefinite programming, Interior point methods.